 We are bedazzled by Razzle Dazzle!
 I am very fond of warship grey.
-And I like Canadian warship grey, too, the “grey to match Halifax fog.”
+And I like Canadian warship grey, too, the grey to match Halifax fog.
 However, nothing is quite like Dazzle on a warship…

-Invented by the artist Norman Wilkinson while he was serving on patrol in the English Channel in May 1917, dazzle camouflage’s purpose was confuse rather than conceal; the paint job made it difficult for the enemy to estimate the type, size, speed and heading of the painted vessel, rendering visual rangefinders ineffective for naval artillery.
+Dazzle camouflage’s purpose was confuse rather than conceal; the paint job made it difficult for the enemy to estimate the type, size, speed and heading of the painted vessel, rendering visual rangefinders ineffective for naval artillery.

 Initially meant for merchant ships during WWI, the Navy quickly made use of the dazzle camouflage for “warships employed in convoy escort duty, blockade patrol, and those such as seaplane tenders, which often had to proceed at very slow speeds, and in the case of blockade ships, to remain stopped for long periods.
 These last were sitting targets for U-boats.

 “By early 1918 dazzle pattern was being worn by over four thousand British merchant ships and approximately four hundred Royal Navy vessels of various types.
 It was worn by ships of other countries also, and was officially adopted by the American Navy in 1918.” – A. Raven

 “Dazzle’s effectiveness is not certain.
 The British Admiralty concluded it had no effect on submarine attacks, but boosted crew morale.
 It also increased the morale of people not involved in fighting; hundreds of wonderfully colored ships in dock was nothing ever seen before or since.” – wiki